MinaProtocol/mina/README-dev.md

 * `opam pin add src/external/ocaml-sodium`
 * `opam pin add src/external/ocaml-rocksdb`
+* `opam pin add src/external/ocaml-dune`

 There are a variety of C libraries we expect to be available in the system.
 These are also listed in the dockerfiles.
+Unlike most of the C libraries, which are installed using `apt` in the dockerfiles, the libraries for RocksDB are installed via the script `src/external/ocaml-rocksdb/install_rocksdb.sh`.

 ## Common dune tasks